Neighborhoods Guide

 From Dutch Farms to a European Village

 The history of Ridgewood is one of intentional development and enduring craftsmanship.
-Originally a rural farming area, the neighborhood's modern identity was forged in the late 19th and early 20th centuries by German immigrants who brought with them a passion for quality construction.
-The result was a building boom that left a legacy of striking brick row houses, known for their solid construction and detailed design.
-The arrival of the elevated train in the late 1800s transformed the area into a bustling urban village.
-The neighborhood's rich history is formally recognized by its 10 national historic districts—more than any other neighborhood in New York City—and landmarks like the historic Vander Ende–Onderdonk House, the oldest house in Queens.
+Originally a rural farming area, the neighborhood's modern identity was forged in the late 19th century by German and Austro-Hungarian immigrants.
+They brought a passion for quality construction, resulting in a building boom of striking brick row houses known for their solid "yellow brick" facades and ornate cornices.

 A Community that Cultivates and Connects